-When our being is in disruption we walk a tightrope between presence and absence.
+When our being is in disruption, we walk a tightrope between presence and absence.
 The mirror of the past shows all the cracks assembled during the sinuous journey of our life.
-Since the implacable incursion of past and present creates an outlandish ground of astoundment, it opens an access to a new stage of life or a gate to non-existence.
+Since the implacable incursion of past and present creates an outlandish ground of astoundment, it opens access to a new stage of life or a gate to non-existence.

 A sudden and abrupt clash between new and old, between being and having been, intractably provokes a surge of bewilderment and enthrallment, when we end up in an alienating void.
 "Time" has to become, in the event, a redeemer to heal from anguish and desolation.
 If time proves to be a reliable ally and a good coach, a new inspiring sequel for the future can be written.

 Finding the right way to express one's feelings is a perfect way to avoid disruptions.
-We are sometimes astounded, however, by the behavior of emotional outlaws, as they act in line with their own standards, but proceed like bulls-in-a-china-shop, create one heck of a mess in their living environment and bring about shocking disturbing dissensions, ever since their inner construction clashes with our emotional architecture.
+We are sometimes astounded, however, by the behavior of emotional outlaws, as they act in line with their very own standards, but proceed like bulls-in-a-china-shop, create one heck of a mess in their living environment and bring about shocking disturbing dissensions, ever since their inner construction clashes with our emotional architecture.

-The tension between "Non-painted" and "Painted" matter, between "Presence" and "Absence", between "Past" and "Present" is brought to the canvas, visually and mentally.
+The tension between "Non-painted" and "Painted" matter, between "Presence" and "Absence," between "Past" and "Present" is brought to the canvas, visually and mentally.

 YOU ARE READING

 Life Quotes and Paintings of Erik Pevernagie, Belgian painterSpiritual

 Life Quotes and Paintings Of Erik Pevernagie, Belgian Painter, Life Quotes illustrated with the Artist's Pictures.
 "A piece of art comes to life when we can feel, it is breathing when it talks to us and starts raising questions.
 It may dispel biased...